dansteingart/without_the_hot_air/pages_md/SEwtHA_33.md

 I’m using this formula:     mass = density × volume The symbol *ρ* (Greek letter ‘rho’) denotes the density.

 <img src="figure254.png" width="169" height="65" />
-<span class="figurenumber">Figure A.4.</span> To know whether energy consumption is braking-dominated or air-swirling-dominated, we compare the mass of the car with the mass of the tube of air between stop-signs.
+<div class='caption'><span class="figurenumber">Figure A.4.</span> To know whether energy consumption is braking-dominated or air-swirling-dominated, we compare the mass of the car with the mass of the tube of air between stop-signs.</div>

 <img src="figure255.png" width="221" height="101" />
-<span class="figurenumber">Figure A.5.</span> Power consumed by a car is proportional to its cross-sectional area, during motorway driving, and to its mass, during town driving.
-Guess which gets better mileage – the VW on the left, or the spaceship?
+<div class='caption'><span class="figurenumber">Figure A.5.</span> Power consumed by a car is proportional to its cross-sectional area, during motorway driving, and to its mass, during town driving.
+Guess which gets better mileage – the VW on the left, or the spaceship?</div>

 and the drag coefficient is *c*<span class="smallsub"><sub>d</sub></span> = 1/3 and the mass is *m*<sub><span class="smallsub">c</span></sub> = 1000 kg then the special distance is: